FarmBot-Docs/farmbot-developers/v15/python/python-library.md

 include callout.html
 type="info"
 title="Options available"
 content='When applicable, the following pages provide usage examples of the FarmBot Python library.
-Examples without usage of the library are also provided.'
+Examples with usage of the [FarmBot Sidecar Starter Pack library](./sidecar-starter-pack.md) and without usage of any FarmBot libraries are also provided.'
 %}

 # Getting started